United States federal budget: Budget principles

 The U.S. Constitution (Article I, section 9, clause 7) states that "No money shall be drawn from the Treasury, but in Consequence of Appropriations made by Law; and a regular Statement and Account of Receipts and Expenditures of all public Money shall be published from time to time."

 Each year, the President of the United States submits a budget request to Congress for the following fiscal year as required by the Budget and Accounting Act of 1921.
 Current law ((a)) requires the president to submit a budget no earlier than the first Monday in January, and no later than the first Monday in February.
 Typically, presidents submit budgets on the first Monday in February.
 The budget submission has been delayed, however, in some new presidents' first year when the previous president belonged to a different party.

 The federal budget is calculated largely on a cash basis.
 That is, revenues and outlays are recognized when transactions are made.
 Therefore, the full long-term costs of programs such as Medicare, Social Security, and the federal portion of Medicaid are not reflected in the federal budget.
 By contrast, many businesses and some other national governments have adopted forms of accrual accounting, which recognizes obligations and revenues when they are incurred.
 The costs of some federal credit and loan programs, according to provisions of the Federal Credit Reform Act of 1990, are calculated on a net present value basis.

-Federal agencies cannot spend money unless funds are authorized and appropriated.
+Federal agencies cannot spend money unless funds are authorized and appropriated by law.
+Like any law, such appropriations must be introduced in Congress as a bill and passed by both the House of Representatives and the Senate and then usually be signed by the president.
 Typically, separate Congressional committees have jurisdiction over authorization and appropriations.
 The House and Senate Appropriations Committees currently have 12 subcommittees, which are responsible for drafting the 12 regular appropriations bills that determine amounts of discretionary spending for various federal programs.
-Appropriations bills must pass both the House and Senate and then be signed by the president in order to give federal agencies the legal budget authority to spend.
 In many recent years, regular appropriations bills have been combined into "omnibus" bills.

 Congress may also pass "special" or "emergency" appropriations.
 Spending that is deemed an "emergency" is exempt from certain Congressional budget enforcement rules.
 Funds for disaster relief have sometimes come from supplemental appropriations, such as after Hurricane Katrina.
 In other cases, funds included in emergency supplemental appropriations bills support activities not obviously related to actual emergencies, such as parts of the 2000 Census of Population and Housing.
 Special appropriations have been used to fund most of the costs of war and occupation in Iraq and Afghanistan so far.

 Budget resolutions and appropriations bills, which reflect spending priorities of Congress, will usually differ from funding levels in the president's budget.
 The president, however, retains substantial influence over the budget process through veto power and through congressional allies when the president's party has a majority in Congress.